-17.5.4 Applicant Files
+19.5 Applicant Files

-All Applicant files are maintained for the duration of five (5) years after HCD's grant closeout with HUD, within the eGrants system of record.
+All Applicant files are maintained for the duration of five years after HCD's grant closeout with HUD, within the System of Record.

-Applicants are subject to audit and further review throughout their participation in the Program and up to five years after project completion.
+Applicants are subject to audit and further review throughout their participation in the

+Program and up to five years after project completion.
 Applicants must provide additional documentation in support of their applications as requested by the State, its representatives or agents, HUD, HUD OIG, or the California Legislative Auditor.
 Failure to comply with these requests may result in recapture of funds.

-17.6 Fair Housing / Civil Rights
+19.6 Fair Housing / Civil Rights

-HCD follows policies and procedures for compliance with Affirmatively Furthering Fair Housing (AFFH) requirements during the planning and implementation of all Program activities.
+HCD follows policies and procedures for compliance with Affirmatively Furthering

+Fair Housing (AFFH) requirements during the planning and implementation of all Program activities.
 Such policies and procedures involve a review that includes an assessment of the demographics of the proposed housing project area, socioeconomic characteristics, environmental hazards or concerns, and other factors material to the AFFH determination.